DiffeoMorph: Learning to Morph 3D Shapes Using Differentiable Agent-Based Simulations: Experiments

-Following training, we test the learned force model under stronger perturbation by increasing the noise magnitude up to \(0.2\) (Fig.~\hyperref[main:fig4]{4a}, top-to-bottom trajectory) and by shifting the positions of organizer regions while keeping the point cloud fixed (Fig.~\hyperref[main:fig4]{4b}, visualized for \(0.05 \epsilon\)).
-Note that the Poisson-disk sampling introduces spatial nonuniformity to the core; therefore, once the organizers are shifted, spatial cues from the shell must be propagated by the agents arranged differently in space.
-As the initial perturbation increases, the final point clouds become less sharply defined, with some agents located away from the main body, but DiffeoMorph consistently recovers the overall geometry, with the resulting orientation determined by the locations of the organizer cells.
-For instance, the crescent's curved shape and the separation between the bunny's blobby body and the face with pointed ears are reproduced even when initial point clouds are severely perturbed---so much so that the inner–outer arrangement between the core and shell is disrupted, with some core cells bulging outward.
-We summarize generalization performance in Fig.~\hyperref[main:fig4]{4c} based on 10 independent noise realizations (and an additional 10 random orientations per noise realization for the organizer-shift experiment).
-These results indicate that the learned force model captures a morphogenesis protocol that generalizes well across diverse initial configurations.
-In Supplementary Information Section~\ref{supp_sec:model_benchmarking}, we benchmark the model against Graph Neural Cellular Automata models and find that our model achieves the best performance.
+Following training, we evaluate the learned force model under stronger perturbations by increasing the noise magnitude up to 0.2 (Figure~\hyperref[main:fig4]{3a}, middle) and by shifting the positions of organizer regions while keeping the point cloud fixed (Figure~\hyperref[main:fig4]{3a}, bottom, shown for the noise magnitude 0.05).
+Since Poisson-disk sampling introduces spatial nonuniformity in the core, shifting the organizers requires spatial cues from the shell to be propagated through agents arranged differently in space.
+As noise increases, the initial point clouds become highly perturbed, with some cells bulging outward; nevertheless, DiffeoMorph consistently recovers the target geometry, with the final orientation determined by the organizer locations.
+These results indicate that the learned force model captures a robust, organizer-controlled morphogenetic protocol that generalizes across diverse initial configurations.
+In Table~\ref{table:model_benchmarking}, we compare the noise and rotational generalization performance of our force model against Graph NCA \citep{grattarola2021learning} and NPA \citep{kim2026neural}, both of which are designed for off-lattice, continuous settings.
+Our model is the only one that consistently achieves low loss under both types of perturbations.